prl-mushr/mushr-website/content/tutorials/mapping.md

 ```bash
 $ rviz
 ```
-Your new map should appear in the sim!
-If you don't see it, make sure you are subscribed to the `/map` topic in the left sidebar.
+Your new map and the car should appear in the sim!
+If you don't see the map, make sure you are subscribed to the `/map` topic in the left sidebar.
+The map might not be in the center of the grid, and you may have to zoom out to see it.

 ### Touching up the map
 The map may have some stray pixels or jagged lines.
 To touch this up, we recommend using [gimp](https://www.gimp.org/) to edit the .pgm file.

-When doing this, use solid black (`#000000`) pixels for edges, solid white (`#FFFFFF`) areas for areas valid for the car, and solid gray areas (`#CDCDCD`) for invalid space for the car.
+When doing this, use solid black (hex: `#000000`) pixels for edges, solid white (hex: `#FFFFFF`) areas for areas valid for the car, and solid gray areas (hex: `#CDCDCD`) for invalid space for the car.

 {{< figure src="/tutorials/mapping/edited_map.png" width="400" >}}